magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/mysql-and-elasticsearch-show-different-results.md

 ## Issue:

-Your catalog search results with same filters set, differ depending on the search engine being used, MySQL or ElasticSearch.
+Your catalog search results with the same filter set differ depending on the search engine being used, MySQL or ElasticSearch.

  <span class="wysiwyg-underline">Steps to reproduce</span> :

 1. Install and configure ElasticSearch.
 1. On the storefront, select one of the filters.
-1. Make note of the number of matching products.
+1. Make a note of the number of matching products.
 1. Configure the default [MySQL search](https://support.magento.com/hc/en-us/articles/360043144271-MySQL-catalog-search-engine-will-be-removed-in-Magento-2-4-0).
 1. On the storefront, select one of the filters.
-1. Make note of the number of matching products.
+1. Make a note of the number of matching products.

  <span class="wysiwyg-underline">Expected result</span>:
  The number of matching products is the same.